 If you are interested in volunteering, please print a WLS Volunteer Application and return it to the Wildlife Sanctuary office or Observation Building either in person or by mail.
-You can also email the completed application to email@example.com We will contact you for an interview after review.
-If you have any questions, please contact the main office at (920) 391-3671 or email at firstname.lastname@example.org.
+You can also email the completed application.
+We will contact you for an interview after review.
+If you have any questions, please contact the main office at 920-391-3671 or email the Wildlife Sanctuary

 There are 3 different areas available in Animal Care for volunteers to work with a keeper.
 We typically ask for 3-4 hours either once a week or twice a month.
 The volunteer opportunities depend on your availability and what areas are in need of volunteers.
 Animal handling experience is encouraged but not required.

 The Rehabilitation Program at the Wildlife Sanctuary is a great way to experience caring for orphaned wildlife and the joy of returning them to the wild.
 If you live within 20 miles of the Wildlife Sanctuary and are over 18 years of age you can become an off-site volunteer and assist the Sanctuary with the over 4,500 animals brought in by the public annually.
 There are 2 mandatory training sessions.
-RPAWS TRAINING
+Learn more about R-Paws training.

 This year-round opportunity helps the Wildlife Sanctuary maintain the invasive species population of many plants, such as garlic mustard, phragmites, and buckthorn.
 This is outside work that makes an immediate impact on the plants and animals of Northeast Wisconsin.